Arista Networks, Inc. (NYSE:ANET) Insider Andreas Bechtolsheim Sells 100,000 Shares

-Arista Networks, Inc. (NYSE:ANET – Get Rating) insider Andreas Bechtolsheim sold 100,000 shares of the company’s stock in a transaction dated Monday, February 28th.
-The stock was sold at an average price of $121.73, for a total transaction of $12,173,000.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Arista Networks, Inc. (NYSE:ANET – Get Rating) insider Andreas Bechtolsheim sold 100,000 shares of the company’s stock in a transaction on Friday, March 4th.
+The stock was sold at an average price of $118.51, for a total transaction of $11,851,000.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.

 Andreas Bechtolsheim also recently made the following trade(s):

-Several analysts have recently commented on the stock.
-Barclays increased their price target on shares of Arista Networks from $130.00 to $140.00 and gave the company an “equal weight” rating in a research note on Tuesday, February 15th.
-Cleveland Research raised shares of Arista Networks from a “neutral” rating to a “buy” rating in a research note on Friday, December 17th.
-JPMorgan Chase & Co. increased their price target on shares of Arista Networks from $147.50 to $150.00 and gave the company a “neutral” rating in a research note on Monday, December 13th.
-Zacks Investment Research raised shares of Arista Networks from a “hold” rating to a “buy” rating and set a $137.50 price target on the stock in a research note on Friday, November 5th.
-Finally, The Goldman Sachs Group increased their price target on shares of Arista Networks from $135.50 to $150.00 and gave the company a “buy” rating in a research note on Tuesday.
-Six analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-Based on data from MarketBeat.com, Arista Networks currently has an average rating of “Buy” and a consensus target price of $144.18.
+Several equities analysts recently weighed in on the stock.
+UBS Group increased their price target on shares of Arista Networks from $133.00 to $140.00 and gave the company a “neutral” rating in a research report on Tuesday, February 15th.
+Credit Suisse Group increased their price target on shares of Arista Networks from $166.00 to $175.00 and gave the company an “outperform” rating in a research report on Tuesday, February 15th.
+Barclays increased their price target on shares of Arista Networks from $130.00 to $140.00 and gave the company an “equal weight” rating in a research report on Tuesday, February 15th.
+Vertical Research upgraded shares of Arista Networks from a “neutral” rating to a “buy” rating in a research report on Thursday, January 27th.
+Finally, Loop Capital increased their price target on shares of Arista Networks from $157.00 to $170.00 in a research report on Tuesday, February 15th.
+Six research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $144.18.

-Large investors have recently modified their holdings of the stock.
-MUFG Americas Holdings Corp acquired a new stake in shares of Arista Networks during the third quarter worth $26,000.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+MUFG Americas Holdings Corp purchased a new position in Arista Networks in the 3rd quarter worth about $26,000.
 Massmutual Trust Co.
-FSB ADV grew its position in Arista Networks by 56.0% in the second quarter.
+FSB ADV boosted its stake in Arista Networks by 56.0% in the 2nd quarter.
 Massmutual Trust Co.
-FSB ADV now owns 78 shares of the technology company’s stock valued at $28,000 after purchasing an additional 28 shares in the last quarter.
-Selective Wealth Management Inc. bought a new position in Arista Networks in the third quarter valued at $34,000.
-BerganKDV Wealth Management LLC grew its position in Arista Networks by 16.0% in the third quarter.
-BerganKDV Wealth Management LLC now owns 145 shares of the technology company’s stock valued at $50,000 after purchasing an additional 20 shares in the last quarter.
-Finally, Huntington National Bank grew its position in Arista Networks by 300.0% in the fourth quarter.
-Huntington National Bank now owns 188 shares of the technology company’s stock valued at $27,000 after purchasing an additional 141 shares in the last quarter.
-Institutional investors and hedge funds own 29.34% of the company’s stock.
+FSB ADV now owns 78 shares of the technology company’s stock worth $28,000 after purchasing an additional 28 shares during the period.
+Selective Wealth Management Inc. bought a new position in Arista Networks in the 3rd quarter worth approximately $34,000.
+BerganKDV Wealth Management LLC boosted its stake in Arista Networks by 16.0% in the 3rd quarter.
+BerganKDV Wealth Management LLC now owns 145 shares of the technology company’s stock worth $50,000 after purchasing an additional 20 shares during the period.
+Finally, Huntington National Bank boosted its position in shares of Arista Networks by 300.0% during the 4th quarter.
+Huntington National Bank now owns 188 shares of the technology company’s stock valued at $27,000 after acquiring an additional 141 shares during the last quarter.
+29.34% of the stock is owned by hedge funds and other institutional investors.

 Arista Networks Company Profile (Get Rating)